Chapter III: The Challenges

 The awkward secret: hardware is advancing faster than software.
 Even a perfect quantum computer would have a limited menu of solvable problems today.
 It's like building the world's fastest race car but only having two racetracks—the tracks are behind schedule.

 Where algorithms are most mature: Quantum simulation—modeling the behavior of molecules, materials, and quantum systems—is closest to demonstrating practical advantage.
 Quantinuum has used Helios to simulate high-temperature superconductivity and magnetism.
 The IonQ/Ansys collaboration reported a 12% speedup on a single medical device simulation instance[4], but this result has not been independently replicated, the classical baseline has not been independently verified, and a 12% margin on one problem does not yet constitute robust practical advantage.
+IBM's April 2026 Q4Bio update is a more useful application signal: finalists ran healthcare and biology algorithms on real hardware, including circuits up to roughly 100 qubits, and the winning Algorithmiq/Cleveland Clinic/IBM work framed photodynamic-therapy simulation as a scalable hybrid quantum-classical workflow.
+That is not demonstrated practical quantum advantage, but it is evidence that the algorithm pipeline is moving from toy benchmarks toward chemically and biologically relevant workflows[12].
 Shor's algorithm for factoring is well-understood but requires massive scale (thousands of logical qubits at extremely low error rates).

-Where algorithms are least mature: Quantum machine learning, despite accounting for the largest projected market value (~$150 billion of the upper end of Bain's $100–250 billion estimate of end-user industry value—i.e., economic value created for industries like pharma and finance that use quantum computing, not revenue earned by quantum computing vendors, which Bain estimates at a far smaller $5–15 billion), remains largely theoretical with key algorithmic and data-loading bottlenecks.
-The most significant concern is a phenomenon called "barren plateaus," which may impose a fundamental mathematical limit—not merely an engineering hurdle—on the most widely studied class of near-term quantum algorithms.
-Specifically, research by Cerezo et al. (2021[6]; see also McClean et al. 2018[7]) has shown that variational quantum algorithms face exponentially vanishing gradients as system size increases—a structural mathematical limitation, not merely an engineering challenge that better hardware will solve.
+Where algorithms are least mature: Quantum machine learning, despite accounting for the largest projected market value (~$150 billion of Bain's $250 billion estimate), remains largely theoretical with key algorithmic and data-loading bottlenecks.
+Research on "barren plateaus" (Cerezo et al. 2021) has identified a potentially fundamental barrier: variational quantum algorithms face exponentially vanishing gradients as system size increases—a structural mathematical limitation, not merely an engineering challenge that better hardware will solve.
 Quantum optimization has shown promise via quantum annealing (D-Wave) but is continuously challenged by improving classical heuristics.

 Classical competition